VICTORIA ELLIOT

 “I have often found myself in the position to connect two or more like‑minded people.”

-Driven by a passion for the arts, I have always sought to surround myself with the most creative minds in the world while in Chicago threw a party for Eric Fischl and his collectors in the greater metro area.
+Driven by a passion for the arts, Victoria has consistently sought to surround herself with the world’s most creative minds and, while living in Chicago, hosted a party for artist Eric Fischl and his collectors from across the metro area

-As a member of the Board of the Soviet American Exchange and Esalen Institute from 1980 - 1990, I was privileged to host many working meetings, welcome parties, and debriefings for those who traveled from California to the Former Soviet Union and back again at a time when official diplomacy between the US and Russia (USSR) was at a standstill.
+From 1980 to 1990, she served on the Board of the Soviet American Exchange and Esalen Institute, where she hosted working meetings, welcome receptions, and debriefings for participants traveling between California and the former Soviet Union during a period when official diplomacy between the United States and the USSR was largely at a standstill.

-• Esalen is a holistic retreat and educational institute.
-Established in 1962 and considered the epicenter of the Human Potential Movement, they are a non-profit offering comfort and space for exploration, transformation, and healing within the wilds of Big Sur’s majestic mountainscape and glittering coastline.
+Esalen is a holistic retreat and educational institute, established in 1962 and regarded as a center of the Human Potential Movement, offering a non‑profit setting for exploration, transformation, and healing in Big Sur’s dramatic natural landscape.

 For Victoria, It Has Always Been About Big Ideas.